OsomePteLtd/principles/src/frontend.md

 ## Module federation

-1. Use `entryPoints` folder to expose components of your microfrontend
+1. Use `entryPoints` directory to expose components of your microfrontend

 1. Make microfrontends working without copying `.example.env` to `.env`.
 Provide defaults in your sandbox code. `.env` file is not forbidden but shouldn't obligatory for sandbox.
 It helps to use microfrontend for developers from other teams and QA who write integration tests.